ThoDuyNguyen/RepData_PeerAssessment1/PA1_template.md

 There are `r sum(is.na(data$steps))` rows with missing values.

 Devise a strategy for filling in all of the missing values in the dataset.
-Missing value for a specific interval will be filled with mean for that 5-minute interval.
+Missing value of steps for a specific interval will be filled with mean of steps for that 5-minute interval (averaged across all days).

 ```{r fillMissingData, cache=TRUE, message=FALSE}
 invalid.data <- data[is.na(data$steps),]